-Under the credit facility, swing line loans may be issued at our request in an aggregate amount not to exceed a \$25.0 million sublimit and there is no maximum amount of standby letters of credit that can be issued under the credit facility; however, the issuance of swing line loans and standby letters of credit both reduce the amount of total borrowings available.
-The credit facility requires us to pay a commitment fee ranging from 0.150% per annum to 0.275% per annum of the unused portion of the facility.
-The borrowings under the credit facility bear interest, at our option, at either the base rate plus the applicable base rate margin on base rate loans and swing line loans, or the LIBOR rate plus the applicable margin on LIBOR loans.
+On January 26, 2015, both the prior term loan agreement and the prior credit agreement were refinanced and replaced with a new revolving credit and term loan agreement, or the credit agreement, with Bank of America, N.A. as administrative agent, which consists of a \$1.2 billion revolving credit facility and an \$800 million term loan.
+Under the credit agreement, we may request increases in the aggregate commitments under the revolving credit facility and one or more additional term loans, provided that the aggregate principal amount of commitments and term loans never exceeds \$2.3 billion.
+Under the credit agreement, swing line loans may be issued at our request in an aggregate amount not to exceed a \$35 million sublimit and letters of credit may be issued at our request in an aggregate amount not to exceed a \$250 million sublimit; however, the issuance of swing line loans and letters of credit both reduce the amount of total borrowings available.
+The credit agreement requires us to pay a commitment fee ranging from 0.090% per annum to 0.200% per annum of the unused portion of the facility.
+The borrowings under the credit agreement bear interest, at our option, at either the base rate plus the applicable base rate margin on base rate loans and swing line loans, or the LIBOR rate plus the applicable LIBOR margin on LIBOR loans.
 The base rate for any day is a fluctuating rate per annum equal to the highest of: (1) the federal funds rate plus one half of one percent (0.500%); (2) the LIBOR rate plus one percent (1.000%), and (3) the rate of interest in effect for such day as publicly announced from time to time by Bank of America as its "prime rate."
 The LIBOR rate is determined by the administrative agent pursuant to a formula in the credit agreement.
-The applicable margins under the credit facility vary depending on our leverage ratio, as defined in the credit agreement, and range from 1.125% per annum to 1.750% per annum for LIBOR loans and 0.125% per annum to 0.750% per annum for base rate loans.
-The credit facility matures in May 2018.
-The borrowings under the credit facility are not collateralized.
+The applicable margins under the credit agreement vary depending on our leverage ratio, as defined in the credit agreement, and range from 1.000% per annum to 1.500% per annum for LIBOR loans and 0.000% per annum to 0.500% per annum for base rate and swing line loans.
+The borrowings under the credit agreement are not collateralized.

 The credit agreement contains representations, warranties, covenants and events of default, including a change of control event of default and limitations on incurrence of indebtedness and liens, new lines of business, mergers, transactions with affiliates and restrictive payments.
 During the continuance of an event of default, the lenders may take a number of actions, including declaring the entire amount then outstanding under the credit agreement due and payable.
-The credit facility contains cross-defaults if we default on the term loan facility, the Master Note Purchase Agreement or certain other debt.
-The credit facility requires that we maintain specified quarterly leverage and interest coverage ratios.
-The required leverage ratio cannot exceed 3.50x total debt to EBITDA.
+The credit agreement contains cross-defaults if we default on the master note purchase agreement or certain other debt.
+The credit agreement requires that we maintain specified quarterly leverage and interest coverage ratios.
+The required leverage ratio cannot exceed 3.50x total debt to EBITDA (or 3.75x during material acquisition periods, subject to certain limitations).
 The required interest coverage ratio must be at least 2.75x total interest expense to EBIT.
-As of December 31, 2013 and 2012, our leverage ratio was 3.08x and 3.28x, respectively.
-As of December 31, 2013 and 2012, our interest coverage ratio was 6.33x and 6.88x, respectively.
-We expect to be in compliance with all applicable covenants under the credit facility for the next 12 months.
-We use the credit facility for acquisitions, capital expenditures, working capital, standby letters of credit and general corporate purposes.
+As of December 31, 2014 and 2013, our leverage ratio was 2.67x and 3.08x, respectively.
+As of December 31, 2014 and 2013, our interest coverage ratio was 7.94x and 6.33x, respectively.
+We expect to be in compliance with all applicable covenants under the credit agreement for the next 12 months.
+We use the credit agreement for acquisitions, capital expenditures, working capital, standby letters of credit and general corporate purposes